CRAFT – A new way of creating art in immersive realities

 - Peter Cobb, Director of Adapt Community Network who explained how users with limited physical mobility currently create art

-- Interviews with Adapt Community members who suffered from cerebral palsy and were quite excited about our multi-modal tool to create digital art
+- Adapt Community members who suffered from cerebral palsy and were quite excited about our multi-modal tool to create digital art

 These interviews gave us a real world experience of how users reacted to our idea.
 Some of the key insights were as follows:

 Based on our interview insights, we identified four unique persona to focus on for our project.
 Each persona had their own goals, motivations and frustrations and different mobility levels as well.
 Hence it helped us make our design more universal in nature.

 We also established the persona spectrum, which indicate the exclusions we would be solving for as it relates to their story.
 By designing for someone with a permanent disability, someone with a temporary ailment or situational limitation can also benefit.
 We defined various ways the solution can be applied across multiple scenarios and contexts of different people with similar motivations.